MAO3J1m0Op/algebra-in-lean/README.md

 We thank the Duke's Math+ program and Mathematics department for providing the opportunity and the resources to work on this project.

+This work was supported by the NSF grants DMS-2003404, DMS-2231514 and the Duke Math+ fund.